LSY-Andy/f1tenth_simulator_two_agent_V2.0.0/README.md

 # F1TENTH: An Over-taking Algorithm Using Machine Learning

-> This repository is the first part of my dissertation "[F1TENTH](https://f1tenth.org/index.html): An Over-taking Algorithm Using Machine Learning".
+> This repository is part of the paper "[F1TENTH](https://f1tenth.org/index.html): An Over-taking Algorithm Using Machine Learning".
 > This is a lightweight 2D simulator of [F1TENTH Racecar](https://f1tenth.org/index.html).
 It based on Robot Operating System, and using Rviz as visualization tool.
 This simulator has 2D-LiDAR simulation, collision checker, vehicle model, planning algorithm, and other features.

 Please feel free to raise topics in Issues section, I will try my best to answer them!